kislerdm/conversion_rate_service/README.md

 ![infrastructure](docs/fig/fig_infra.jpg)

-An illustrates above architecture can be proposed to host the data pipelines required to run (train+serve) the ranking service.
+An illustrates above architecture can be proposed to host the data pipelines required to run (train+serve) the prediction service.

 Depending on the data amount the serve service can be deployed and executed

 - using AWS ECS+Fargate, or on GCP Cloud Run services.
 GCP however would require to convert existing service to web-servers.
 - using AWS Sagemaker, or on [GCP ML Engine](#model-re-train-on-a-cloud) in case higher scalability at low effort would be required.

 The pipeline part shown inside the dashed rectangle is being built and considered within the scope of this task exclusively.
-It is being mimicked using local disk storage instead of s3 buckets and local docker runner machine instead of ECS/Fargate services.
+It is being mimicked using local disk storage instead of s3 buckets and local docker runner machine instead of ECS+Fargate/GCP Cloud Run services.

 ### Modus operandi